IrisBroadcast/ophrys-signage/README.md

 - Rotate screen on both Raspberry Pi 3 and 4 without reboot
 - Load a configuration JSON from an external site with settings
 - REST API for page refresh and */health* endpoint for status information
+- Built in multi webpage iframe view, with transitioning abilities
+- Built in webpage with a studio-clock

 ![Signage Screen](static/gfx-screen-2.png)
 ![Raspberry Pi](static/gfx-pi.png)